taraokelly/Safe-Note/README.md

 # Safe-Note
 *A Windows Universal Platform application, written in C#, that acts as a secretnote/password vault with facial recognition for authentication.
 Third year, Data Representation and Querying, Software Development.*

-**Update: now called Note Safe.
+-  **Update: now called Note Safe.
 The application title, Safe Note, was not available.**

+- **Update: bug fix.
+Any clone before the 39th commit is unstable, the facial recgonition in the settings page will not work**

 **Application Description**